Robert Altman: Influence

-Directors who are influenced by Altman include Paul Thomas Anderson, Wes Anderson, Judd Apatow, Richard Linklater, Alejandro González Iñárritu, Noah Baumbach, David Gordon Green, the Safdie brothers, Harmony Korine, and Michael Winterbottom.
+Directors who are influenced by Altman include Paul Thomas Anderson, Wes Anderson, Judd Apatow, Richard Linklater, Alejandro González Iñárritu, Noah Baumbach, David Gordon Green, Phil Lord and Christopher Miller, the Safdie brothers, Harmony Korine,Michael Winterbottom. and James Gunn.
+Altman gave several directors, including Alan Rudolph, Reza Badiyi, and Richard C. Sarafian, their starts in filmmaking.

 Filmography

+Frequent collaborators

+Throughout his lifetime, Altman, like most directors, often cast certain actors in many of his feature films.
+Actors who have performed in his films 3 or more times in either lead, supporting or cameo roles include Michael Murphy (7), Shelley Duvall (7), Bert Remsen (7), Paul Dooley (6), Elliott Gould (5), Rene Auberjonois (5), Jeff Goldblum (4), Lily Tomlin (4), Lyle Lovett (4), Henry Gibson (4), David Arkin (4), John Schuck (4), Tim Robbins (3), Robert Duvall (3), Keith Carradine (3), Sally Kellerman (3), Geraldine Chaplin (3), Ann Ryerson (3), Belita Moreno (3), Richard E. Grant (3) and Craig Richard Nelson (3).

 Awards and honors

 Altman received various awards and nominations including seven Academy Award nominations winning the Honorary Oscar in 2006.
 He received seven British Academy Film Award nominations winning twice for The Player (1992), and Gosford Park (2001).
 He received the Primetime Emmy Award for Outstanding Directing for a Drama Series for Tanner '88 (1988).
 He also received five Golden Globe Award nominations winning the Golden Globe Award for Best Director for Gosford Park.
 He also received various awards from film festivals including the Cannes Film Festival's prestigious Palme d'Or for M*A*S*H and the Cannes Film Festival Award for Best Director for The Player.
 He has also received the Berlin International Film Festival's Golden Bear, and the Venice Film Festival's Golden Lion.
 In 1994, he received the Directors Guild of America Lifetime Achievement Award.

+Directed Academy Award performancesUnder Altman's direction, these actors have received Academy Award nominations for their performances in their respective roles.

 Personal life

 Family

 Altman was married three times: His first wife was LaVonne Elmer.
 They were married from 1947 to 1949, and had a daughter, Christine.
 His second wife was Lotus Corelli.
 They were married from 1950 to 1955, and had two sons, Michael and Stephen.
-At fourteen, Michael wrote the lyrics to "Suicide Is Painless", the theme song to Altman's movie, MASH.
-Stephen is a production designer who often worked with his father.
+At fifteen, Michael wrote the lyrics to "Suicide Is Painless", the theme song to Altman's film, M*A*S*H. Stephen is a production designer who often worked with his father.
 Altman's third wife was Kathryn Reed.
 They were married from 1957 until his death in 2006.
 They had two sons, Robert and Matthew.
 Altman became the stepfather to Konni Reed when he married Kathryn.

 Kathryn Altman, who died in 2016, co-authored a book about Altman that was published in 2014.
 She had served as a consultant and narrator for the 2014 documentary Altman, and had spoken at many retrospective screenings of her husband's films.